Purpose:

 The student is responsible for prompt payment of all charges applied to the student account, including charges for which a waiver has been submitted.
 If a waiver is approved, the student’s account will be adjusted and refunds, as appropriate, will be issued.

-A student may only appeal on the same grounds/reasoning, once.
-A student is eligible to receive a maximum of two tuition and fee waiver approvals during their entire academic career, undergraduate and graduate, at Mines.
+A student may only appeal on the similar grounds/reasoning, once.
+A student can receive a maximum of two tuition and fee waiver approvals during their entire academic career, undergraduate and graduate, at Mines.

-All decisions by the Committee are final and no further appeal process is available to the student, and it is possible that the Committee decision is less than what was originally offered by the Graduate Dean or Assistant Vice President for Student Life.
+All decisions by the Committee are final and no further appeal process is available to the student.
+It is possible that the Committee decision is less than what was initially offered by the Graduate Dean or Assistant Vice President for Student Life.

 Financial Relief Request, Step by Step: